 Other public company directorships: biote Corp.
-(Nasdaq: BTMD)
+(Nasdaq: BTMD) Progyny, Inc. (Nasdag: PGNY)

-- Served as Executive Vice President, Chief Financial Officer of Apria, Inc., a leading provider of integrated home healthcare equipment and related services in the United States, from March 2013 through October 2022. - Served as Chief Financial Officer-Americas for SITEL Worldwide Corporation, a global leader in business processing outsourcing, from 2010 to - Served as a Partner of Tatum LLC, a national executive services firm, from 2004 to 2010 and as a Director from 2008 to 2010 and provided interim and permanent Chief Financial Officer services for companies contracted with Tatum LLC including Life Masters Supported Selfcare - From 1999 to 2002, Chief Financial Officer of Caliber Collision Centers. - Earlier career in progressively more responsible roles with CB Richard Ellis, including as Executive Vice President-Global Marketing and Integration and Executive Vice President-Global Chief Accounting Officer. - Currently serves on the board and chairs the Audit Committee of ALC Schools, a provider of alternative student transportation for school districts nationwide.
+- Serves as President of AccessHope, a company changing the way leading-edge cancer expertise is delivered, since November 2024, after serving as Chief Financial Officer and Chief Operating Officer since May 2024. - Serving as one in initiation of the fail of the depending officer is nice way 2024.
+Executive Vice President, Chief Financial Officer of Apria, Inc., a leading provider of integrated home healthcare equipment and related services in the United States, from March 2013 through October 2022.
+Chief Financial Officer-Americas for SITEL Worldwide Corporation, a global leader in business processing outsourcing, from 2010 to 2013.
+Served as a Partner of Tatum LLC, a national executive services firm, from 2004 to 2010 and as a Director from 2008 to 2010 and provided - interim and permanent Chief Financial Officer services for companies contracted with Tatum LLC.
+From 1999 to 2002, Chief Financial Officer of Caliber Collision Centers.

+- From 1999 to 2002, Chief Financial Officer of Caliber Collision Centers.

+Earlier career in progressively more responsible roles with CB Richard Ellis, including as Executive Vice President-Global Marketing and Integration and Executive Vice President-Global Chief Accounting Officer.

+Served on the board and chaired the Audit Committee of EverDriven Technologies, from May 2020 through February 2024.